tomascejka/study/jdk8/what-is-new.md

   + JavaFX is now available for ARM platforms.
 JDK for ARM includes the base, graphics and controls components of JavaFX.

 * [Tools](http://docs.oracle.com/javase/8/docs/technotes/tools/enhancements-8.html)
-  + The jjs command is provided to invoke the Nashorn engine.
+  + The `jjs` command is provided to invoke the Nashorn engine.
-  + The java command launches JavaFX applications.
+  + The `java` command launches JavaFX applications.
-  + The java man page has been reworked.
+  + The `java man` page has been reworked.
-  + The jdeps command-line tool is provided for analyzing class files.
+  + The `jdeps` command-line tool is provided for analyzing class files.
   + Java Management Extensions (JMX) provide remote access to diagnostic commands.
-  + The jarsigner tool has an option for requesting a signed time stamp from a Time Stamping Authority (TSA).
+  + The `jarsigner` tool has an option for requesting a signed time stamp from a Time Stamping Authority (TSA).
   + [Javac tool](http://docs.oracle.com/javase/8/docs/technotes/guides/javac/index.html)
-    * The -parameters option of the javac command can be used to store formal parameter names and enable the Reflection API to retrieve formal parameter names.
+    * The `-parameters` option of the `javac` command can be used to store formal parameter names and enable the Reflection API to retrieve formal parameter names.
-    * The type rules for equality operators in the Java Language Specification (JLS) Section 15.21 are now correctly enforced by the javac command.
+    * The type rules for equality operators in the Java Language Specification (JLS) Section 15.21 are now correctly enforced by the `javac` command.
-    * The javac tool now has support for checking the content of javadoc comments for issues that could lead to various problems, such as invalid HTML or accessibility issues, in the files that are generated when javadoc is run.
-The feature is enabled by the new -Xdoclint option.
+    * The `javac` tool now has support for checking the content of `javadoc` comments for issues that could lead to various problems, such as invalid HTML or accessibility issues, in the files that are generated when `javadoc` is run.
+The feature is enabled by the new `-Xdoclint` option.
 For more details, see the output from running "javac -X".
-This feature is also available in the javadoc tool, and is enabled there by default.
+This feature is also available in the `javadoc` tool, and is enabled there by default.
-    * The javac tool now provides the ability to generate native headers, as needed.
+    * The `javac` tool now provides the ability to generate native headers, as needed.
 This removes the need to run the javah tool as a separate step in the build pipeline.
-The feature is enabled in javac by using the new -h option, which is used to specify a directory in which the header files should be written.
-Header files will be generated for any class which has either native methods, or constant fields annotated with a new annotation of type java.lang.annotation.Native.
+The feature is enabled in `javac` by using the new `-h` option, which is used to specify a directory in which the header files should be written.
+Header files will be generated for any class which has either native methods, or constant fields annotated with a new annotation of type `java.lang.annotation.Native`.

   * [Javadoc tool](http://docs.oracle.com/javase/8/docs/technotes/guides/javadoc/whatsnew-8.html)
-    * The javadoc tool supports the new DocTree API that enables you to traverse Javadoc comments as abstract syntax trees.
+    * The `javadoc` tool supports the new `DocTree` API that enables you to traverse Javadoc comments as abstract syntax trees.
-    * The javadoc tool supports the new Javadoc Access API that enables you to invoke the Javadoc tool directly from a Java application, without executing a new process.
+    * The `javadoc` tool supports the new Javadoc Access API that enables you to invoke the Javadoc tool directly from a Java application, without executing a new process.
 See the javadoc what's new page for more information.
-    * The javadoc tool now has support for checking the content of javadoc comments for issues that could lead to various problems, such as invalid HTML or accessibility issues, in the files that are generated when javadoc is run.
-The feature is enabled by default, and can also be controlled by the new -Xdoclint option.
+    * The `javadoc` tool now has support for checking the content of `javadoc` comments for issues that could lead to various problems, such as invalid HTML or accessibility issues, in the files that are generated when javadoc is run.
+The feature is enabled by default, and can also be controlled by the new `-Xdoclint` option.
 For more details, see the output from running "javadoc -X".
-This feature is also available in the javac tool, although it is not enabled by default there.
+This feature is also available in the `javac` tool, although it is not enabled by default there.

 * [Internationalization](http://docs.oracle.com/javase/8/docs/technotes/guides/intl/enhancements.8.html)
   + Unicode Enhancements, including support for Unicode 6.2.0